w3f-grants-archive/ocw-ebics/docs/example.md

 The Bridge or bank accounts are not involved.
 The total balance is still unchanged at 150 pEURO, and also bank account balance is at 150 EURO.

-Remark: Charly could have send Fiat funds directly to Bob as well - without loading her wallet.
+Important Remark: Charly could have send Fiat funds directly to Bob as well - without loading her wallet.
 Check out Dave's case.

 ## Bob does a "cash-out" - off-ramp